 Today is the summer solstice marking the beginning of summer.
 At 1:03pm the sun will reach its maximum altitude for the year as seen from St. Louis.
 The solar altitude at this time will be 74.6°.

 The sun takes about 225 million years to orbit the central mass of the Milky Way Galaxy.
 This means that since the sun’s beginning only 20 galactic years have occurred.

 If you look towards the zenith around 11pm you will find a bowtie shape of stars.
 This is the body of the constellation Hercules.
 It will be between the Summer Triangle and the kite shape of Bootes.

-This is the Saint Louis Science Center’s NIGHT SKY UPDATE for the week of Tuesday, February 20, 2018.
-All times are given as local St. Louis time (Central Standard Time).
+This is the Saint Louis Science Center’s NIGHT SKY UPDATE for the week of Tuesday, June 19.
+All times are given as local St. Louis time (Central Daylight Time).
 For definitions of terminology used in the night sky update, click the highlighted text.
 Information updated weekly or as needed.
 Join us for our next star… Continue reading